Kapikotongwa Lake Outpost - Ontario, Canada

-It's non stop Walleye action in this lake.
+This fly-in lodge is a great option if you are looking for nonstop Walleye action.
 There are points and narrows on this lake where it's one Walleye after another all day.
 50 to 60 Walleyes per day is a normal relaxing day of fishing.
-Guy's who work hard can easily reach the 100 Walleyes per day mark.
-Like all fish, there are some days where the fish will not bite no-matter how many fish are under the boat.
+Guys who work hard can easily reach the 100 Walleyes per day mark.
+Like all fish, there are some days where the fish will not bite no matter how many fish are under the boat.
 But the possibility does exist even in the Walleye stuffed lakes of Nakina.
-The great thing about these lakes is the unusual number of Walleye is the 5 and 6-pound range.
-On occasion Walleyes over 10 pounds get caught.
+The great thing about these lakes is the unusual number of Walleye in the 5 and 6-pound range.
+On occasion, Walleyes over 10 pounds get caught.
 The Walleye fishing in Kap Lake is non-stop enjoyment.

 There is a high population of Perch and Whitefish in Kap Lake and the Pike gorge themselves on them and get big.
 This is a recipe for trophy Northern Pike.
-Northern Pike are common in the 4 to 10 pound range and throughout the week guests should catch a few big Northerns in the 35"+ range.
+Northern Pike are common in the 4 to 10-pound range and throughout the week guests should catch a few big Northerns in the 35"+ range.
 Tons of trophy Northern Pike get caught by guys that are Walleye fishing.
 Guests who target Northern Pike have a chance of getting something really big.
 Most Pike fanatics know that the lakes with the biggest Northern Pike are lakes with Whitefish.
 Whitefish are oily and easy to swallow.
-This high fat a protein meal enables the Pike to grow fast and get huge.
-Whitefish are also a deep water fish.
-The Monster size Northern Pike will hang out along ridges around 15 to 20 feet deep and use this ridge as a base for their deep water Whitefish attacks.
+This high-fat protein meal enables the Pike to grow fast and get huge.
+Whitefish are also deepwater fish.
+The Monster-sized Northern Pike will hang out along ridges around 15 to 20 feet deep and use this ridge as a base for their deepwater Whitefish attacks.
 If you are not hitting Pike in the shallows try deeper.